 For instance the BBC had a documentary on the world’s oldest underwater Grecian city with graphic 3-D reconstructions of what this Grecian city might have looked like.
 Only a few meters (28 feet) under the sea off the coast of southern Greece is the drowned city Pavlopetri.
 First discovered in the 1960’s the site covers 80,000 square meters.

 The site is sufficiently preserved so as to understand the city’s ancient port and docks, paved streets, and a social stratification of building foundations owned by folks of some economic importance such as city officials, scribes, merchants and still standing walls of huge buildings with ancient artifacts that line and litter the seabed.
-It is uncertain whether the city sank under a single catastrophic event or multiple minor occurrences of some sort, earthquakes possibly (?
-Hard to believe with the level of preservation!).
+It is uncertain whether the city sank under a single catastrophic event or multiple minor occurrences of some sort, earthquakes possibly?
+But this is hard to believe with the level of preservation!
 With courtyards and warehouses and even the remnants of exotic goods, the city might have looked like the reconstructions below.

 Cities and other submerged cultures will continue to be found throughout Earth’s history.
 Whether these were the product of a Noachian flood or not will never be answered by secular scientists committed to materialistic influences like biological evolution and tectonics.
 It will always be a matter for faith in human methods including their prejudices and bias whether secular or spiritual.
 You and I will have to look long and hard at the evidence ourselves and decide what it is we read and see.
 We are free to make these decisions even if we are not experts in every field.
 Some things are just common sense.